-The donkey and the ox are absolutely compulsory in any nativity.
-It is said that they watch over baby Jesus and keep him warm with their breath.
-The sheep are also a very important part of the nativity; they represent the shepherd’s flock.
+The donkey and the ox are compulsory in any nativity.
+Tradition has it that they watched over baby Jesus and kept him warm with their breath.
+The sheep are also essential to the nativity; they represent the shepherd’s flock.
 Alone at the feet of Christ, the lamb symbolises the shepherds’ offering.

 The angel is the messenger of Jesus’ birth.
-The most famous is the angel Boufareu who guides the population to the barn with his trumpet, and who is generally hung over the nativity.
+The most famous is the angel Boufareu who guides the population to the barn with his trumpet and is generally hung over the nativity.

 The blind man and his son

 According to the Maurel Pastorale, the son leads his father to the barn where Jesus is born, and the latter regains his sight in front of it.